wellcomecollection/storage-service/README.md

 For instructions, see [our documentation](docs).

-### Use Terraform and AWS to run a storage service demo
+### Getting started: use Terraform and AWS to run a storage service demo

 We have [a Terraform configuration](demo/terraform) that spins up an instance of the storage service.
 You can use this to try the storage service in your own AWS account.